Universebenzene/benzene-overlay/README.md

 dev-python/pysquashfsimage         | 0.9.0\_p20240421181514                                     | Optional for new ratarmount{,core}
 dev-python/pytest-examples         | 0.0.18                                                     | Test dependency for pydantic-settings
 dev-python/pytest-textual-snapshot | 1.1.0-r1                                                   | Test dependency for new memray.
-Dependency syrupy is included but not listed in the table dev-python/python-pkcs11           | 0.9.3                                                      | Test and optional dependency for asyncssh.
-Recover from [GURU](https://gitweb.gentoo.org/repo/proj/guru.git/commit/?id=a6b3f15b1a76a2b066f9ff763fab5588bab902c6) dev-python/python-socketio         | 5.9.0; 5.16.0                                              | Optional for yt
+Dependency syrupy is included but not listed in the table dev-python/python-lzf              | 0.2.6                                                      | Test dependency for pyfive (optional by new h5netcdf) dev-python/python-pkcs11           | 0.9.3                                                      | Test and optional dependency for asyncssh.
+Recover from [GURU](https://gitweb.gentoo.org/repo/proj/guru.git/commit/?id=a6b3f15b1a76a2b066f9ff763fab5588bab902c6)
+dev-python/python-socketio         | 5.9.0; 5.16.0                                              | Optional for yt
 dev-python/python-xz               | 0.6.0                                                      | Optional for yt